qwd/dev-site/docs/_en/ios-sdk/geoapi/ios-poi-lookup.md

 If no optional parameters are set, the default value will be used.

-{% include params.html p="location-geo key-ios geo-type city number lang-def" %}
+{% include params.html p="location-geo geo-type city number lang-def" %}

 ### Sample Code